korathbasil/trivia-game/README.md

     - Zustand - State Management
     - SASS - To handle CSS
     - Jest - Testing
-    - TYpeScript - Language used.
+    - TypeScript - Language used.

 ## HOW TO RUN